IntelligentPickle/dotMeme/README.md

 # dotMeme

-dotMeme is a program that allows you to make memes using JSON!
+dotMeme is a meme compiler.
+It allows you to create memes using JSON, and compile them into an image.

 ## Usage
 Do `yarn install` to install all of the dependencies.
 Then do: